docsforadobe/after-effects-expression-reference/docs/light.md

 * `timeRemap`
 * all the material properties

-#### NOTE
+!!! note
     David Van Brink provides an instructional article and sample project on his [omino pixel blog](http://www.adobe.com/go/learn_ae_ominoflashing) that shows how to use expressions with lights.

 ---